anhnguyendepocen/CASA0005repo/README.md

 Within each practical the assocaited data is stored in the prac(number)_data folder for example prac2_data.
 The image folders simply stored all the graphics used within the practical book to explain concepts/provide examples.

+## Previous versions

+The content of the course changes most years and previous version can be found at the links below.

+Course for the academic year 2019 - 2020: https://andrewmaclachlan.github.io/CASA0005repo_20192020/